huangfrederick/huangfrederick.github.io/work.md

   - title: Reaction Time Datalogger
     image:
       src: /assets/Datalogger Schematic.pdf
     description: Reaction time (RT) is a common tool for diagnosing mild traumatic brain injury (mTBI), assessed with visual stimuli on a screen and responses via mouse or keyboard.
-While past studies reported declining human RTs over the last 150 years, recent evidence suggests these findings may be confounded by operating system–level delays meant for user precision.
+While [past studies[(assets/Woodley et al. 2013.pdf) reported declining human RTs over the last 150 years, recent publications suggest these findings may be confounded by <a href = "https://www.frontiersin.org/journals/human-neuroscience/articles/10.3389/fnhum.2020.509091/full?utm_source=Email_to_authors_&utm_medium=Email&utm_content=T1_11.5e1_author&utm_campaign=Email_publication&field=&journalName=Frontiers_in_Human_Neuroscience&id=509091#B75">operating system–level latencies</a> meant for user precision.
 Here, dedicated hardware for measuring reaction time to minimize such errors was developed.
 Schematics, source code, and a writing sample can be found <a href="https://github.com/huangfrederick/Reaction-Time-Datalogger">here</a>.
 ---

 Here is the most recent collection of projects I have done lately.
 Additional details can be found in my CV.